Kalzip and Radius Track raise the bar on roofing in Canada.

 The station is located at the east end of the York University Common, where nearly 2,000 buses a day currently serve transit riders.
 Construction began on the station in 2011, which opened on December 17, 2017.

 The TTC York University station roof, made possible with Kazlip and Radius Track, was awarded the new metal roofing category winner for the Metal Construction News Building and Roofing Awards.
+It was also give the 2017 CanBIM GC Award, making it one of the best roofing projects in Canada.
 It was selected for its dynamic form, creative use of materials, and its smart and simplistic design that is equally beautiful and complex.

 Check out this incredible 1-minute time-lapse, created by York University, of the project coming to life.